-The Institute community and friends are invited to begin the celebration with a reception for the opening of Imagining New Technology: Building MIT in Cambridge, a special exhibition at the MIT Museum.
+The Institute community and friends were invited to begin the celebration with a reception for the opening of Imagining New Technology: Building MIT in Cambridge, a special exhibition at the MIT Museum.

-Shuttles will run on a loop to the Museum from 3:30–7:30 pm, with stops at
+Shuttles ran on a loop to the Museum from 3:30–7:30 pm, with stops at

 500 Main St, Building 76

 292 Main St, Building E38 in Kendall Square

 If you are over 21 years of age, you may wish to carry ID with you to the Museum.
 Thank you.

 When MIT President Rafael Reif and Cambridge Mayor E. Denise Simmons place small replicas of MIT’s Great Dome and Cambridge’s City Hall into a one-of-a-kind 3-D map at the entrance to the new MIT Museum exhibition, they will be launching a project that the combined MIT—Cambridge community will help to create over the life of the exhibition: a crowd-sourced, community-created 3-D printed model of the MIT campus and surrounding community.